RexOps/service-loadbalancer/README.md

 The *Rexfile* is the main entry point for Rex.
 This file is pretty small, because we're using the CMDB feature to provide all the necesarry information for the used Keepalived and HAProxy modules.

+The server groups are managed in the *server.ini* file.

 ```perl
 use Rex -feature => ['0.51'];